Happinetics (A Nine-Part Series)

-Stillness as
+Stillness as Practice

-The gap between trigger and reaction
+The gap between trigger and reaction is where everything happens.

 Seeing those patterns clearly is the first step toward changing them.
 And you can't see clearly from inside the noise.

-This nine-part series explores meditation as a practical tool for relational and inner work — not as a path to serenity, but as training for the self-observation capacity that makes personal change actually possible.
+This nine-part series explores meditation as a practical tool for relational and inner work, not as a path to serenity, but as training for the self-observation capacity that makes personal change actually possible.
 Each post builds on the last, from the basics of why and how, through a structured 42-day program, all the way to what the practice becomes when it starts to take root.

 Read slowly.
 Let one thing land at a time.
 The series will still be here.